 The Mornington Peninsula Shire population and household forecasts present what is driving population change in the community and how the population, age structure and household types will change each year between 2011 and 2036.

 The forecasts are designed to provide community groups, Council, investors, business, students and the general public with knowledge to make confident decisions about the future.

 These forecasts were last updated in April 2015 by .id, the population experts, on behalf of Mornington Peninsula Shire.
 Forecasts are available for each year until 2036.

 The Mornington Peninsula has a diverse local economy including tourism, agriculture, retail, manufacturing, construction and business services.

 The local economy is growing in terms of its overall size and level of employment, and is changing both in terms of the relative contribution of various industry sectors and the employment they generate.

 For further information view our online economic profile

 The Australian Bureau of Statistics (ABS) is the official statistical organisation for Australia.

 See transport related data and research for Victoria.

-The Crime Statistics Agency (CSA) is responsible for processing, analysing and publishing Victorian crime statistics, independent of Victoria Police.
+Crime statistics for the Mornington Peninsula may be viewed on the Crime Statistics Agency (CSA) website.
+The CSA is responsible for processing, analysing and publishing Victorian crime statistics, independent of Victoria Police.
 The CSA provides summary statistics on offences, alleged offenders, victim reports and family incidents.